graezykev/ts-eslint-standard-js/steps.md

 +  ...compat.extends('plugin:react/recommended'),
 ```

-Now run `npx eslint react-code-1.tsx` you'll find 15 problems, in contrast with the previous 14 problems, because 1 more issue related to React which is stipulated in the plugin we just added, has been detected.
+Now run `npx eslint react-code-1.tsx` you'll find **15 problems**, in contrast with the previous 14 problems, because 1 more issue related to React which is stipulated in the plugin `eslint-plugin-react`, has been detected.

 ![alt text](images/image-4.png)

-### defined or edit your own rule(s)
+### Self-Customize your Own Rule(s)

 Ok let's take one further step, edit `eslint.config.js` to extend your self-customed rule: